 The PE-PUR (polyester-based polyurethane) sound abatement foam used in these machines may break down and enter into the device’s air pathway.
 Should this happen, certain chemicals or black debris from the foam could be inhaled or swallowed by the person using the device.

-The recall was issued because PE-PUR foam used in these devices can be inhaled or swallowed, which may be life-threatening, cause serious impairment, or immediate medical intervention to prevent further damage.
+The recall was issued because PE-PUR foam used in these devices can be inhaled or swallowed, which is life-threatening and may cause serious impairment.
+Individuals using these devices may require immediate medical intervention to prevent further damage.

 Complaints of Foam Particles Causing Breathing Problems

 Philips Respironics has been alerted to this issue through several complaints of black debris/particles in the device air pathway.
 Many reports included headache, upper airway irritation, cough, chest pressure, and sinus infection.

 Exposure to particles such as black debris includes skin and eye irritation, respiratory tract infection, asthma, headaches, toxic or carcinogenic effects to the organs such as kidneys and liver.

 Chemical exposure can include the aforementioned side effects as well as nausea and vomiting, and skin hypersensitivity.